 The Japanese Journal of Child and Adolescent Psychiatry is the official journal of the Japanese Society for Child and Adolescent Psychiatry (founded in 1960).
-It is published five times a year in Japanese, each volume beginning with the December-February number, and once a year in English (Supplement).
-Author instructions for English supplement are listed below of this page.
+It is published five times a year in Japanese/English, each volume beginning with the December-February number.
+Author instructions for English are listed below of this page.

 This Journal is indexed by CURRENT CONTENTS.
 BEHAVIORAL, SOCIAL AND MANAGEMENT SCIENCES.

 1 .
-This publication is an English language supplement of the Japanese Journal of Child and Adolescent Psychiatry published annually by the Japanese Society for Child and Adolescent Psychiatry.
 The Journal publishes unpublished original articles, case reports, reviews, research data, clinical experiences, and opinions as reference in the fields of child and adolescent psychiatry and allied disciplines.

 2 .
 Contributions are restricted to members of the Japanese Society for Child and Adolescent Psychiatry as a rule.
 However, the Board of Directors and the Editorial Board may request contributions from non-members.

 3 .
 Surveys and studies must have been carried out with appropriate informed consent of the subjects or guardians.
-Consent must also be obtained from the subjects/guardians regarding disclosure of the findings, in which utmost care must be taken to protect subject confidentiality.
+Consent must also be obtained from the subjects and/or guardians regarding disclosure of the findings, in which utmost care must be taken to protect subject confidentiality.

 4 .
 Biomedical research in humans or animals (including experimental treatment) must comply with the Helsinki declaration of 1975 (and all subsequent revisions and addendums), and with the guidelines of the committee on human and animal experimentation of the institution concerned.
 Approval of experimental design by the institutional ethics committee must be stated in the manuscript.
 Case reports and survey results must clarify that the presentation is being made with full compliance to the ethical codes of conduct for such studies and surveys.
 Use of material in instances other than the original design must be accompanied by statements declaring approval for its use by the party responsible for the original investigation.
 When conflict of interest is a potential issue, the connections must be disclosed in conflict-of-interest and/or financial-interest statements, together with notation of the possibility at the end of the manuscript.